PalisadoesFoundation/talawa-docs/docs/developers/talawa-admin/plugins/plugin-architecture.md

 :::note

-Admin portal and talwa app must be of same organizations
+Admin portal and Talawa app must be of same organizations

 :::